 Clean professional job.
 We clean up after ourselves and leave your place tidy.

-If you want ceiling fan installed properly give us a call.
-Well assess your ceiling, recommend right fan for space, install it safely and make sure it works perfectly.
+If you want a ceiling fan installed properly give us a call.
+We'll assess your ceiling, recommend the right fan for your space, install it safely and make sure it works perfectly.